What Sets UM-Flint Public Health (MPH) Program Apart?

 - UM-Flint faculty work closely with you through your internship and capstone, allowing you to develop a portfolio product that addresses a current public health challenge.

-- Students choosing to enroll in the Ann Arbor CFPH program are exposed to University of Michigan (Ann Arbor) School of Public Health faculty, which is consistently ranked among the top 5 schools of public health nationwide.
+- Students choosing to enroll in the Ann Arbor CFPH program are exposed to the faculty of the University of Michigan (Ann Arbor) School of Public Health, which is consistently ranked among the top 5 schools of public health nationwide.

 - Online courses are offered through high-quality course management systems and are taught by the same expert faculty who teach on-campus courses.